gunjan5489/ai-engineer-assignment-main/README.md

 ## Requirements

-To run this project, you need to have the following installed:
+To run this project, you need to have the following:

 - Python 3.11 or higher
 - FastAPI